 David Charron is currently the chief strategy officer and director for Bright MLS.
 Bright facilitated $91 billion in residential real estate transactions in 2017.
 He is president of MRIS and chairs its investment committee.
-David serves as chair of the the National Broker Portal/Homesnap and is the 2018 president of CMLS.
+David serves as chair of the National Broker Portal/Homesnap and is the 2018 president of the Council of MLSs (CMLS).

 He has served with Midwest Real Estate Data (MRED) as its first strategic manager.
 He served as a board member of the Realtors Federal Credit Union as well as the NAR MLS Policy Committee.
 He is a founding member of COVE, an industry think tank comprised of large MLSs.

 We recently spent some time with David to pick his brain about the future of real estate leadership.

 As a leader, what keeps you up at night?

 The horizon and its possibilities.
 Conversely, people anchored in the past who invariably stand in the way, protectors vs enablers and artificial barriers.
 As you can see, I work at both ends of the spectrum and don’t get as much sleep as I would like!